louisbuchbinder/drag-n-drop/README.md

 0. Add public drop zone to home page
   Back End:
+  1. fetch files from public

-    1. Possibly Save by ip address (look into this)
+    1. Possibly fetch by ip address (look into this)
   3. Limit Public saves to 25mb

   Front End: